Spirik/KeyDetector/README.md

 Library format is compatible with Arduino IDE 1.5.x+.
 There are two ways to install the library:

 - Download ZIP-archive directly from [Releases](https://github.com/Spirik/KeyDetector/releases) section (or Master branch) and extract it into KeyDetector folder inside your Library folder.
-- Using Library Manager (since Arduino IDE 1.6.2): navigate to `Sketch > Include Library > Manage Libraries` inside your Arduino IDE and search for KeyDetector library then click `Install`.
+- Using Library Manager (since Arduino IDE 1.6.2): navigate to `Sketch > Include Library > Manage Libraries` inside your Arduino IDE and search for KeyDetector library, then click `Install`.
 (Alternatively you can add previously downloaded ZIP through `Sketch > Include Library > Add .ZIP Library` menu).

 Whichever option you choose you may need to reload IDE afterwards.